 Private classes are available to be scheduled privately for your family, educational pod, or small group (up to six people).
 Face masks must be worn at all times.

-Classes will take place at socially distanced work stations, in the main hall of the Dovetail Cafe, when the cafe is closed.
+Classes will take place at socially distanced work stations.
 Instructors will be wearing masks, and sanitizer will be available.

 Price per person:

 3-6 people: $100 per person

 This includes five hours of in-person instruction and all materials (paints, brushes, paper, etc.)

 To schedule a private class, please email firstname.lastname@example.org.